EythorE/FUZIX/Kernel/platform/platform-megadrive/IGNOREME.md

 # Notes
+Creating vdp device:
+- implement open, write, ioctl
+- add device to device table in devices.c (packed to 8 for some reason)
+- mknod in the file system (character device major 8 minor 0 -> 8*256 = 2048)
+  in filesystem.pkg `n /dev/vdp 20660 2048` (permission = 660)

+when we write to /dev/vdp, we get in kernel driver: minor - indicates the minor number from 0-255 of the device being accessed. flag - holds the persistent subset of flags passed on open.
+Notably this includes O_NDELAY indicating that an error should be returned if the I/O cannot be completed reasonably quickly. rawflag - indicates the mode of access:
+For character devicesthe raw flag will always be 1 (character I/O).
+(For block devices it may be 0 (Block I/O) or 2 (Swap)).

+The data is contained in the udata structure: udata.u_base - pointer to the data udata.u_count - the number of bytes

+The ioctl interface provides a generic interface for out of band control or requests that do not fit a read/write mechanism.
+Some ioctls are generic whilst others may be defined by a particular device or class of device.

+    int ioctl(uint_fast8_t minor, uarg_t request, char *data);
+a generic prototype is in Library/include/syscalls.h that can be included in user space apps

+if the terminal ends up broken, not echoing characters for examply try: stty sane

 ~~executables seem to work if I put them in rc, so there must be something wrong in platform (i/o) interrupt code?~~

 ~~It seems syscalls from userspace are not handled correctly!~~